How to Become a Webcam Model in 2026: The Honest Guide Nobody Else Will Write

 This is the part that sounds boring until the first time the IRS sends you a letter.
 Before you earn your first dollar:

 - Age and ID verification: Every legitimate platform requires government ID.
-This protects you as much as it protects them.
-Non-negotiable.
+Non-negotiable, and it protects you as much as it protects them.

-- Tax obligations: In the US, you are an independent contractor.
-Quarterly estimated taxes, self-employment tax, records of all income and expenses.
+- Tax obligations: In the US, you’re an independent contractor.
 Set aside 25-30% from the start.
+Quarterly estimated payments.
+Records of all income and expenses.

 - Separate bank account: Keep cam income completely separate from personal finances.
 Tax time will thank you.